Skip to content

 Preliminary Breath Test (PBT)

 Most DUIs involve the odor of alcohol.
-As a result, police officers often ask the driver to blow into a Preliminary Breath Test.
+The odor of alcohol alone is not enough for probable cause of DUI, without other observations consistent with impairment.
+If so, police officers often ask the driver to blow into a “Preliminary Breath Test.”
 The PBT is a small, portable breath-alcohol machine.
-Refusing can give the police arrest probable cause.
+Refusing the PBT can give the police probable cause to arrest.
 Blowing a 0.08 or more reading is also arrest probable cause.

-In a traffic stop leading to a DUI marijuana investigation, police might request the driver blow into a PBT.
+In a traffic stop leading to a DUI marijuana investigation, police might also request the driver blow into a PBT.
 They will if the driver has an odor of alcohol.

-Marijuana DUI specific procedures
+Marijuana DUI police procedures

 For DUI marijuana investigations, the usual DUI investigation is a bit different.
 Almost always, it begins with the police claim of an odor of marijuana.
 Then, the police ask questions about marijuana.
 Then, they search the driver and the car if they can.

-See: How to Avoid a Marijuana Arrest in a Car in Minnesota.
+See: How to Avoid a Marijuana Arrest in a Car

-Know your rights: Never agree to do FSTs
+Know your rights: Never do FSTs

 If you already did.
 Your DUI marijuana attorney can take steps to neutralize them.
+See my article: Avoiding a DWI: Stop Countermeasures.

 Post-arrest: DRE

-Urine or blood test
+Urine or blood

+To get a urine or blood test, police need a search warrant signed by a judge.
+Ask to call an attorney prior to giving any sample for testing.
 The marijuana DUI attorney on the phone can advise you about whether to submit a sample for testing; and about your right to an additional, independent test after theirs.

-In a suspected DUI marijuana case, the lab will test for many prescription and other drugs, including THC.
+Lab reports for THC & metabolites: In a suspected DUI marijuana case, the lab can test for many prescription and other drugs, including THC.
 In addition to THC, the lab report will show results for THC-metabolites.

 Alcohol metabolites: For example, enzymes in the human body metabolize alcohol first into acetaldehyde, a toxic substance.
 Then, in a second step, our bodies metabolize acetaldehyde down to another, byproduct called acetate.
 Our bodies then break down Acetate into water and carbon dioxide for elimination.
-Key take away: Metabolites of alcohol are not alcohol.

 THC and its metabolites

-Ignorance about metabolites and their meaning
+Ignorance about metabolites

 A lab test report includes levels for: